Centigrade/ngtx/CONTRIBUTING.md

   │       │             │
   │       │             └─⫸ Summary in present tense.
 Not capitalized.
 No period at the end.
   │       │
-  │       └─⫸ Commit Scope: Mostly the name of the feature being changed │
+  │       └─⫸ Commit Scope: (Optional) the name of the feature being changed │
   └─⫸ Commit Type: build|ci|docs|feat|fix|perf|refactor|test
 ```